Planning Agents on an Ego-Trip: Leveraging Hybrid Ego-Graph Ensembles for Improved Tool Retrieval in Enterprise Task Planning: Limitations

 \section{Limitations}

 While our approach improves tool retrieval performance for several complex query types, it has notable limitations.
-First, the effectiveness depends heavily on the quality and completeness of the underlying knowledge graph.
-Errors in triple extraction or missing tool relationships can weaken results considerably.
-Second, the framework may be less robust in domains with highly heterogeneous or sparsely described tools, reducing node matching accuracy.
+First, its effectiveness depends heavily on the quality and completeness of the underlying knowledge graph.
+Errors in triple extraction or missing tool relationships can considerably weaken results and create a lower bound on achievable performance, since inaccuracies in the extraction phase may propagate through later stages.
+Second, the framework may be less robust in domains with highly heterogeneous or sparsely described tools, reducing node-matching accuracy.

 Surprisingly, for certain complex query types, traditional semantic and lexical-semantic hybrid retrieval methods outperformed our graph-based approach.
 This suggests that the additional structural complexity may not always provide benefits and warrants further investigation into when graph-based methods are most advantageous.